toolness/webmaker-app-guide/get_started/web_ide.md

 ###Installing Firefox OS Simulator

 1. On the top right, select `Select Runtime -> Install Simulator` and from the list install "Firefox OS 2.0 Simulator"
-2. Press Close in the top right to get back to the first screen
+2. Press "Close" in the top right to get back to the first screen

 ###Select Mobile Webmaker Project